Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Run-configuration-settings.md

 ## Set a custom path for auxiliary files

+This section primarily describes the classic **LaTeX run configuration** behaviour.
+For dedicated Latexmk directory behaviour, see [Latexmk run configuration](#latexmk-run-configuration).

 When using MiKTeX, this path will be passed to the `-aux-directory` flag for pdflatex, and similar for other compilers which support an auxiliary directory.

 By default, TeXiFy will put output files (pdf) in an `out` directory, and auxiliary files (aux, log, etc.) in an `auxil` directory to keep your project clean.